 For decades, the company’s vision as an organisation oriented to the sole achievement of long-term economic benefit has prevailed.
 Moreover, that search has predominated at the expense of other benefits (civic-political, socio-cultural, ethical, and economical in the medium and longer-term).
 Fortunately, this conception of the company -daughter of its time- has entered into crisis.
 It has not disappeared, of course, but it can be affirmed that today other business conceptions compete with it that could be described as much more ecological, understanding ecology in a broad sense common to greater attention to the various complexities of everything human.

 One of the most widely accepted axioms of communication theory holds that it is impossible to “not communicate”.
-Everything that is done and said communicates, even what is kept silent or omitted.
+Everything done and said communicates, even what is kept silent or omitted.
 That axiom, originally enunciated by Paul Watzlawick to explicate human interactions, is equally valid to explain the way in which companies communicate: everything that the company does, says, omits, and is silent influences the cultural environment in which the company finds itself and in which it develops its activities.
 Therefore, it deserves to be included within the areas of responsibility of the company towards

-In effect, considering the economic, civic-political, sociocultural, and ethical dimensions of the organization being again or expansion of meaning that tain is consumed once it is communicated.
+In effect, considering the organisation’s economic, civic-political, sociocultural, and ethical dimensions being again or expansion of meaning that tain is consumed once it is communicated.
 Not communicating, or not doing it adequately, supposes removing from the creation of meaning the expansive dimension that constitutes and consolidates it, at the same time that deprives the company and the community not only of the knowledge of these benefits but also of the knowledge of their mutual and enriching dependency.